 The second explanation for procyclical investment behavior is that depressed aggregate demand led to slower investment growth (Askenazy et al. 2016).
 Calibrating investment equations for the OECD with an accelerator effect, whereby investment depends on output, Ollivaud et al. (2016) estimate that the demand shock from the financial crisis may explain half of the decreased contribution of capital to labor productivity growth.
-Bussière et al. (2015), also using an accelerator model and proxying expected demand using analyst's forecasts, found in their baseline model that 3.3 out 4.5pp decline in business investment for 2008-2014 in 22 advanced economies could be attributed to lower expected demand.
-Looking at the US, Reifschneider et al.'s (2015)'s unobserved components model also suggests sizable effects of the financial crisis on output, through a lower potential output endogenous to these demand shocks
+Bussière et al. (2015), also using an accelerator model and proxying expected demand using analysts' forecasts, found in their baseline model that a 3.3 out of 4pp decline in business investment for 2008-2014 compared to the pre-crisis period in 22 advanced economies could be attributed to lower expected demand.
+Looking at the US, Reifschneider et al.'s (2015) unobserved components model also suggests sizable effects of the financial crisis on output, through a lower potential output endogenous to these demand shocks.